00012878/WT_CW1/README.md

 Created by 00012878.

 ## Reference
+Note: The profile images of people indicated on the website is not with the accordance of the real members of the organization.
+This is done to keep actual members personality confidential.
 The following is the reference for the external images used in the website.
 1. https://fonts.google.com/
 2. https://www.pngrepo.com